Beyond Reward: Offline Preference-guided Policy Optimization: Related Work

 \paragraph{Offline RL.} To mitigate the impact of distribution shifts in offline RL, prior algorithms (a) constrain the action space~\citep{fujimoto2019off,kumar2019stabilizing,siegel2020keep,zhuang2023behavior}, (b) incorporate value pessimism~\citep{fujimoto2019off,kumar2020conservative,liu2022dara}, and (c) introduce pessimism into learned dynamics models~\citep{kidambi2020morel,yu2020mopo}.
 Another line of work explored learning a wide behavior distribution from the offline dataset by learning a task-agnostic set of skills, either with likelihood-based approaches~\citep{ajay2020opal,campos2020explore,pertsch2020accelerating,singh2020parrot} or by maximizing mutual information~\citep{eysenbach2018diversity,lu2020reset,sharma2019dynamics}.
 Some prior methods for RL is more similar to static supervised learning, such as Q-learning~\citep{watkins1989learning,mnih2013playing} and behavior cloning.
 In these mathods, the resulting agent's performance is positively correlated to the quality of data used for training.
 In addition to aforementioned RL methods, \citet{srivastava2019training} and \citet{kumar2019reward} studied "upside-down" reinforcement learning (UDRL), seeking to model behaviors via a supervised loss conditioned on a target return. \citet{ghosh2019learning, liu2022learn, liu2021unsupervised} extended prior UDRL methods to perform goal reaching by taking the goal state as the condition, and \citet{paster2020planning} further used an LSTM for goal-conditioned online RL settings.
 DT~\citep{chen2021decision} and TT~\citep{janner2021offline} solved the problem via sequence modeling, since they believe sequence modeling enables to model behaviors without access to the reward, in a similar style to language~\citep{radford2018improving} and images~\citep{chen2020generative}.
+Although the above methods can avoid online interaction between the agent and the environment, they all require ground truth reward or expert demonstrations to specify the task, which often requires a lot of human labor.

 \paragraph{Offline PbRL.} OPAL~\citep{shin2021offline} first tried to solve offline PbRL by simply combining previous (online) PbRL method and off-the-shelf offline RL algorithm.
 PT~\citep{kim2023preference} introduced a new preference model based on the weighted sum of non-Markovian rewards and utilized transformer-based architecture to design such model.
 Both of these works adopt naive two-step strategy with learning a reward function separately.
 To avoid information bottleneck that scalar reward may create~\citep{vamplew2022scalar}, OPPO jointly models offline preferences and learns the optimal decision policy in a one-step paradigm.
 And in contrast to both supervised RL and UDRL, the purpose of our method is to search for the optimal solution supervised by a binary preference signal in the offline setting.
 Our method is not only working with sub-optimal demonstrations but also revealing optimal behaviors without injecting human priors about the optimal demonstration.